DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

     }
 ```

-### Asking For Favour
+### Asking For Broadcast
-The first step of sweet-gossip protocol is to send the AskForFavour data-frame to the potencial broadcaster.
+The first step of sweet-gossip protocol is to send the AskForBroadcastFrame to the potencial broadcaster.

 ```mermaid
 classDiagram